Click on any picture to see a larger version.

 That Cabin Class entrance is now the entrance to the Main Deck floor of the hotel.
 It’s built around a room that was once a travel bureau offering train tickets and hotel reservations.
 This room is, of course, locked and off-limits; if you peek through the etched-glass window you’ll see a vintage decorative map of the world on the wall, along with nondescript office furnishings.
 But the outside still has Art Deco lettering and a 1930s version of a digital clock.
 The wood-paneled hallways of the hotel decks offer what might be the most authentic sight on the ship— if you ignore the anachronistic fluorescent lighting and key-card door locks.

 While researching this Travel Photo Essay, I found this Web site.
-A meticulously researched collaborative effort of ocean liner fans in the US and Britain, it offers details about the Queen Mary’s past and present that I haven’t seen elsewhere.
+A meticulously researched collaborative effort of ocean liner fans in the US and Britain, it offers fascinating details about the Queen Mary’s past and present.
 It includes detailed descriptions of each deck on the ship, with original and current deck plans, historical photographs, and informative essays.
-It also describes how the Long Beach “conversion” went wrong, and proposes alternative restorations that showcase the ship’s history in ways that could make the Queen Mary a more vibrant and profitable attraction.
-Given the ship’s very troubled history in Long Beach, city officials and the current concessionaire could only benefit from careful consideration of the authors’ recommendations.
+It also describes how the Long Beach “conversion” went wrong, and proposes alternative restorations that take full advantage of the ship’s history to make the Queen Mary a vibrant and profitable attraction.